Stepan Avagyan Memorial

 The Stepan Avagyan Memorial is an annual, closed chess tournament hosted at the Jermuk Ashkarh Health Center in Jermuk, Armenia, in memory of Stepan Avagyan.
 It is a 10 player round-robin tournament.
 The time control is 90 minutes for the first 40 moves, followed by 30 minutes for the rest of the game, with a 30 second increment starting from move one.

-Aravindh Chithambaram is the current champion.
+Samuel Sevian is the current champion.